pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 2.9.10 - November 17th, 2022 =

+* Performance: Major performance improvements have been made to decrease queries in more areas of Pods and reduce overall load on any page.
+*

 = 2.9.9 - October 31st, 2022 =